Pictures of Cinderella by various artists

 The picture above is from the collection of fairy tales by brothers Grimm.
 Next is from picture book where the story is retold by Charles Seddon Evans (1862-1948) from year 1920.
 It is expanded with many details and subplots and Rackham illustrated it in technique of silhouettes with black and white, only occasionally with a touch of orange, red or blue color.
 So far I managed to find only one picture in public domain (I still had to edit it) on the web, but I’ll try to add more if they will be available:

 Aubrey Beardsley (1872-1898) was another artist who liked to achieve as much dramatic effect as possible with the minimum number of strong colors:

 Talking about minimalism, we can’t miss vignette from Edward Henry Wehnert (1813-1868):

 The slipper and some magic.
 Who needs more?

 George Cruikshank (1792-1878) retold the story of The Little Glass Slipper in next series of pictures:

 Cruikshank’s Cinderella and the Glass Slipper was published in a book as the last of four classic fairy tales (Puss in Boots, The Story of Jack and the Bean-Stalk and Hop-O’-My-Thumb and the Seven-League Boots being other three).
 Walter Crane’s picture books made by Edmund Evans also often contained more than one story.
-This one also shared attention with Puss in Boots as second and Valentine and Orson as third story in the same edition:
+This one also shared attention with Puss in Boots as second and Valentine and Orson as the third story and The Absurd ABC as first, Mother Hubbard as second, King Lucky Boy’s Party as third, The Fairy Ship as fourth, This Little Pig Went to Market as fifth and Cinderella as the sixth in the same edition: